 Nervous system tuberculosis (NS tuberculosis) is a serious infectious disease affecting the central nervous system (CNS) caused by the Mycobacterium tuberculosis complex.
 This infection is considered one of the most serious forms of tuberculosis (TB) and is especially common in immunocompromised individuals (HIV/ AIDS patients, diabetics, the elderly, etc.).
-Nervous system tuberculosis can present in various clinical forms such as meningitis, tuberculoma, spinal tuberculosis (Pott's disease), and brain abscess.
-This disease has high morbidity and mortality rates if not diagnosed and treated early.
+Nervous system tuberculosis can present in various clinical forms meningitis, tuberculoma, spinal tuberculosis (Pott's disease), and brain abscess.
+This disease has high morbidity and mortality rates if not and treated early.

 History and Epidemiology